Meningococcal Vaccine for Meningitis

 Close contacts of a person with meningococcal infection may be offered immunisation.
 The vaccine used depends on the meningococcal group causing the illness.
 (Close contacts are likely to also be advised to take antibiotic medicines for a few days.)

 None of the above side-effects is serious, and they soon settle.
-It is a good idea to give your baby a single dose (60 mg) of liquid infant paracetamol at the time of their MenB vaccine or soon after, as a high temperature is a little more common after this vaccine.
+It is a good idea to give your baby a single dose (60 mg) of liquid infant paracetamol at the time of their MenB vaccines at 8 and 16 weeks, or soon after, as a high temperature is a little more common after this vaccine.
 If necessary, you can give paracetamol or ibuprofen to children to ease pain as well as fever following immunisation.
-Serious reactions are rare.
+Serious reactions such as an allergic reaction are rare.

 Uncommon side-effects, described in up to 1 in 100 people, are high fever, seizures (including febrile seizures), vomiting (after booster) dry skin, itchy rash, skin rash, and paleness (rare after booster).